 What about non-personal injury type settlements?
 What about a settlement for lost wages or lost profits?
 If you receive money via a settlement for last wages, not only is the amount taxable and included in gross income, but the settlement amount is also subject to self-employment tax.
 For example, if you sued a prior employer for discrimination or involuntary termination and requested lost wages, and won a settlement, the portion received for lost wages should be included in income and subject to self-employment tax.
 If you filed a suit against a third party for lost profits and received a settlement for lost profits, the proceeds would be taxable, and would included in your business income.
 It may depend upon the business structure, plaintiffs in the suit and other related issues as to the further taxation of those settlement proceeds for lost business profits.

 What about settlement proceeds for lost property?
 Typically, if the proceeds received for lost property do not exceed your adjusted basis in the property, then the proceeds would not be taxable, but rather would reduce your basis in the property.
 However, if the amount received was in excess of your adjusted basis, the amount in excess is income.

 What if you are paid interest on the settlement amount?
 Generally, the interest would be taxable, and would included like normal interest from a savings account.

 The above article has been prepared by John McGuire of the McGuire Law Firm.
-John is a tax attorney and business attorney in Denver, Colorado.
+John is a Denver business attorney and tax attorney .
 Please feel free to contact John directly with any questions, comments and concerns.